 To allow students to gain work experience and build connections in the international legal community, with the ultimate goal of building a career on a global scale.

 1Ls, 2Ls, and part-time 3Ls in good academic standing.
 LLM students are also eligible to apply, however, preference will be given to JD students.

 Students must have secured a full-time summer placement with a government agency or nonprofit organization outside of the United States.

 Students who are seeking fellowship funding only are eligible to receive a full $4,000 award.
 Students who will be seeking academic credit through the Externship Program and a travel stipend through the Global Fellowship Program will be awarded an amount in accordance with their need and actual expenses incurred over the summer, with a maximum award of $4,000.

 Students must first secure their summer placement with an international public interest organization or a government agency.
-Then, by Wednesday, April 12, 2017, students must submit the following application materials: Applications should be emailed to Bill Powers at email@example.com
+Then, by 11:59 pm on Sunday, April 21, 2019, students must submit the following application materials to job posting ID # 20638 in the Symplicity job bank:

 Students working with legal departments of any international government agency or non-profit organization are eligible to apply.
 Please note that students working with organizations that have partnered with the UHLC Institutes will be given preference (i.e. Placements through the UHLC Center for US & Mexican Law and EENR).
 Fellowship work must be of a substantive legal nature and must be supervised by a licensed attorney.